Exciting uses of image recognition that already changing our lives

 Thanks to image recognition technology, you might not have to try on clothes before you purchase them ever again.

-A device called visual mirror has been used by a few known brands, such as Topshop and Timberland, to try on the whole range of clothes from their collections.
+A device called visual mirror has been used by a few known brands, such as Topshop and Timberland, to try on the entire range of clothes from their collections.
 The visual mirror can be installed inside a shop or even outside of it to attract customers to come inside the shop.

 The mirror is actually a big screen with multiple cameras that detect the different body parts of the person standing in front of it.
-The mirror picks the correct size, and you are able to turn around and see how the clothing sits on your body from all angles.
+The mirror picks the correct size, and you can turn around and see how the clothing sits on your body from all angles.
 You can also search for colors and styles of your choice, which makes the shopping experience even more convenient.

 While the visual mirror works to make shopping more convenient, a Japanese firm created a security system called AI Guardian that intends to eliminate shoplifting.